Advertiser Disclosure

 When it comes down to it, packing for a trip (domestic or international) can be stressful.
 Do you wait until the last minute?
 Put off researching what you’ll need for certain activities or weather at your destination?
 Get distracted easily, or have young kiddos that need attention?
 It happens to the best of us!

-On one hand, if you under-pack you might not be prepared.
+On the one hand, if you under-pack, you might not be prepared.
 But if you over-pack, you run the risk of incurring hefty baggage fees or missing out on space to bring home that lovely souvenir.
 If you forget an essential travel document, you could even miss your trip altogether!
 We get stressed just thinking about it!

 That’s why Upgraded Points is bringing you a guide full of packing tips and tricks, a printable travel checklist, a list of apps to help you out, and reminders for to-do’s around the house before you leave.